 Campari Group has a portfolio of over 50 premium and super premium brands, covering a wide range of categories, including Aperitifs, Vodka, Liqueurs, Bitters, Whisky (including American whisky, Canadian whisky and Scotch whisky), Tequila, Rum, Gin and Cognac.
 Moreover, Campari Group also has a presence in the champagne category and it is growing in the non-alcoholic aperitifs segment.
-The Group categorizes categorises its brands into three main clusters (Gglobal, regional Regional and local Local prioritiesPriorities) based on the geographic scale, business priority and growth potential of the brands.
+The Group categorises its brands into three main clusters (Global, Regional and Local priorities) based on the geographic scale, business priority and growth potential of the brands.